pagkly/Zed/Investopedia3/True Strength Index (TSI) Definition and Uses.md

 ## How to Calculate the True Strength Index (TSI)

-The main skill required in computing the TSI is the ability to [calculate an EMA](https://www.investopedia.com/ask/answers/122314/what-exponential-moving-average-ema-formula-and-how-ema-calculated.asp).
+The main skill required in computing the TSI is the ability to [[calculate an EMA]](https://www.investopedia.com/ask/answers/122314/what-exponential-moving-average-ema-formula-and-how-ema-calculated.asp).

 1. Record price changes and absolute price changes in order to calculate an EMA for both these values.
 2. Calculate the price change 25-period EMA and the absolute price change 25-period EMA.